 - Gilbert Art Walk: On the first and third Thursday of the month, local artists set up booths to display their work in downtown Gilbert.

 - Stagecoach Village Art & Wine Festival: Explore fine art, fine wines, and local cuisine at Stagecoach Village in Cave Creek at this free event.
+This year's event takes place October 25-27, 2019.

 - Scottsdale ArtWalk: Every Thursday evening the Scottsdale Art District invites you to spend a casual evening walking downtown and enjoying fine art at the city's many galleries—all for free!

 Every October, the Arizona State Fair returns to downtown Phoenix for a month-long celebration of everything the state has to offer.
 Held at the Fairgrounds in Central Phoenix, the Arizona State Fair features rides, local cuisine, fried fair food, competitions, concerts, and exhibits every day of the week except Mondays and Tuesdays.
+In 2019, the fair will be open from October 4 to October 27.

 In October, hundreds of exhibits of products and services including fashion, beauty, health, fitness, home, careers, financial planning, and education will set up shop at the Phoenix Convention Center for the annual Arizona Ultimate Women's Expo.
 The event will feature a full schedule of speakers on four stages, book signings, celebrity appearances, and cooking and design demonstrations.
+The expo takes place on October 12 and 13, 2019.

 Returning to the Community Park in Anthem for two full days of fall fun, Autumnfest features a carnival, music performances, fine arts and crafts sales, a pumpkin patch, train and hay rides, inflatables, and a food court with a beer and wine garden.
 The event, presented by the Anthem Community Council, is free to attend but food and drinks must be purchased on-site.
+Autumnfest takes place on October 19 and 20, 2019.

 Birds 'n' Beer offers local professionals a fun and refreshing way to learn about Arizona birds and other wildlife while networking with fellow nature-lovers.
 On the third Thursday of October, you can have a cold brew while enjoying an enlightening and lively presentation on Arizona nature at the Nina Mason Pulliam Rio Salado Audubon Center in Phoenix.
 Reservations are not required but strongly encouraged in case space fills up on the tour.

 Enjoy shopping, crafts, hands-on activities, and live music at the Catlin Court and Old Towne in historic downtown Glendale for the annual Front Porch Festival & Old Towne Marketplace.
 This special Glendale celebration also features local shops and restaurants presenting various demonstrations and workshops featuring "make and take" crafts and delicious treats.
+This year's festival takes place on Saturday October 12, 2019.

 Although Phoenix doesn't have the largest population of German immigrants in the United States, it still celebrates the tradition of Oktoberfest.
 There are several places around town where you can get that Oktoberfest spirit by dressing up in your Bavarian best, eating bratwurst, and dancing to the polka all day long if you'd like.
 Oktoberfest celebrations in Phoenix include several bar crawls as well as a few dance parties at German pubs and restaurants around the Valley.
+For example, at Four Peaks you can celebrate Oktoberfest from October 11 to 13, 2019.

 From kid-friendly pumpkin patches to terrifying haunted houses and festivals, there are plenty of ways to celebrate Halloween all month long in the Valley of the Sun.
 If you plan to spend Halloween in Phoenix, take a trip to Howl-o-Ween at the Phoenix Zoo where kids can trick-or-treat while dressed up like the zoo animals, or head over to Salt River Fields Balloon Spooktacular.
 Other haunted events include PoeFest at the Rosson House Museum and the Cave Creek Wicked pub crawl.